top of page

 Skid Row by Design: Los Angeles' Downtown Containment Zone

-The top and bottom 1% in one scene.
-Skid Row, Los Angeles, October 2025 On a first visit to Skid Row, chaos is the easiest thing to see.
+On a first visit to Skid Row, chaos is the easiest thing to see.
 Tents crowd the sidewalks, music spills into the street, people move in every direction at once.
 But for the residents here, the chaos has a rhythm.
 A colourfully-dressed Native American man balances his phone in the basket of a well-loved bike, cycling off to the next street corner, already knowing who he’ll find there.
-A group of trans wom
+A group of trans women burn an old tyre for a makeshift fire, quietly talking about how they

 Oliver Dante Garcia